MU-Enigma/Syscom-2025/level2-terminal-games/CMB-i/README.md

 - Infinite rounds until the player “loses” or quits
 - Works on any Unix-like terminal (Linux, macOS)
 ---
+## 3. Dice Guessing Game

+### About
+A minimal guess-first dice game written in pure Bash.
+You pick a face (1–6), then the die rolls with a short suspense animation and reveals the result.

+### Features
+- Guess before the roll (fair suspense)
+- Clean ASCII dice faces
+- Short rolling animation
+- Score and best-streak tracking
+- Quit anytime with q
+- Runs on any Unix-like terminal (Linux, macOS)
+---
 ## How to Run

 ```bash